 Commercial Mortgage Loans

 What is a Commercial Mortgage?

 It's the same type of loan as you would have if you are buying your own home although with business property purchases the risks associated with the purchase and the types of deals on offer are very different.

-First off you can take a loan out with some lenders and brokers for up to 40 years which is unheard of for residential property.
-You will however probably need a deposit of around 25% as a minimum and the terms and interest rate will depend on the business you are in, how long it has been trading, what is its trading profile (in terms of profits and growth) and the risk associated with the mortgage loan itself.
+First off, you can take a loan out with some lenders and brokers for up to 40 years, which is unheard of for residential property.
+You will however probably need a deposit of around 25% as a minimum.
+The terms and interest rate will depend on various points as follows:

 It's available for almost any type of business in all sectors including retail, manufacturing, leisure, farming and financial services.
 Speak to your bank in the first instance or check out some of the specialist commercial mortgage brokers and lenders to see what they can offer for your business development.